rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 ## Testing LLVM Coverage

+[(See also the compiletest documentation for the `tests/coverage-map` and `tests/run-coverage` test suites.)](./tests/compiletest.md#coverage-tests)

 Coverage instrumentation in the MIR is validated by a `mir-opt` test:
-[`instrument-coverage`][mir-opt-test].

-More complete testing of end-to-end coverage instrumentation and reports are done in the `run-make-fulldeps` tests, with sample Rust programs (to be instrumented) in the [`tests/run-coverage`] directory, together with the actual tests and expected results.
+[`tests/mir-opt/instrument_coverage.rs`].

+Coverage instrumentation in LLVM IR is validated by the [`tests/coverage-map`] test suite.
+These tests compile a test program to LLVM IR assembly, and then use the [`src/tools/coverage-dump`] tool to extract and pretty-print the coverage mappings that would be embedded in the final binary.

+End-to-end testing of coverage instrumentation and coverage reporting is performed by the [`tests/run-coverage`] and [`tests/run-coverage-rustdoc`] test suites.
+These tests compile and run a test program with coverage instrumentation, then use LLVM tools to convert the coverage data into a human-readable coverage report.

 Finally, the [`coverage-llvmir`] test compiles a simple Rust program with `-C instrument-coverage` and compares the compiled program's LLVM IR to